Concepts

 - benefits may be taxable

-- eligibility linked to income
+- eligibility may depend on income

-- different reporting rules
+- different reporting rules may apply

 References